Luke-Haba Route (栌克-哈巴路线)

 Theoretically, hikers can complete the trek from Luke’s Hostel to Haba Village in one long 10-hour day.
 Spending the night in Ennu breaks the trek down into 7-hour and 3-hour hikes.
 Homestay lodging in Ennu will have to be organized beforehand.

 For complete details on days one and two of the classic Tiger Leaping Gorge trek, read Dan Siekman’s excellent guide.
 For info on days three and four, keep reading below.
 Please note that reliable water sources along the Luke-Haba Route are limited.
-From Luke's Hostel to Ennu Village there are just two: Watership Tank Meadow and Water-Trough Junction.
-From Ennu Village onward there is none until reaching the forest on the outskirts of Haba Village.
+Between Luke's Hostel and Ennu Village there are just two: Watership Tank Meadow and Water-Trough Junction.
+Beyond Ennu Village there are none until a forest brook shortly before reaching Haba Village.

 To start the Luke-Haba Route, you first need arrive at Luke's Hostel .
 If you embark on the extended four-day trek starting at Qiaotou, this will likely be on the afternoon of day two.
 For details please consult the Luke’s Hostel page.